mpjohns9/MSR_Winter_Project/README.md

 results proved to be ~87% accurate.

 Since the vast majority of the original source images were mine, the model is less accurate when testing on other users.
-Still, classification in a small sample size of (n = 3) of other users showed ~60% accuracy.
+Still, classification in a small sample size (n = 3) of other users showed ~60% accuracy.
 This will be improved in the future by incorporating data from a wider range of users.